Understanding NOHD (Nominal Ocular Hazard Distance)

 - Sufficient Visible Light Transmission (VLT) for task visibility

-Never rely solely on calculations.
-Always implement multiple safety barriers: beam enclosure, interlocks, warning labels, training, and supervision.
+Do not rely solely on calculations.
+Review multiple safety barriers: beam enclosure, interlocks, warning labels, training, and supervision.
 NOHD calculations assume direct beam exposure - scatter and reflections can extend hazard zones.